Operating temperature and speed

 The operating temperature of a bearing is the steady state temperature it attains when running and in thermal equilibrium with its surrounding elements.
 The operating temperature results from (diagram 1):

-- the heat generated by the bearing, due to the combined bearing and seal frictional power loss
+- the heat generated by the bearing, as a result of the combined bearing and seal frictional power loss

 - the heat from the application transferred to the bearing via the shaft, housing, foundation and other elements in its surroundings